nplrkn/alsoran/documentation/planning/backlog.md

 - Have the integration test not use real sockets and run in parallel
 - Adopt https://github.com/cucumber-rs/cucumber for integration tests

+## RETEST

 ## DONE
+- Remove the weird TNLA 3, TNLA 53 IDs
+- Three lines for each log sucks
+- In demo, gnbcu logs strangely end with ">> UlRrcMessageTransfer".
+Where's the uplink message?
+- In demo, gnbcu logs saying UlRrcMessageTransfer should include (nas)
+- In demo, inconsistent debug log "Got Downlink Nas Transport - send RRC to UE via DU"
+- In demo, downgrade log Accepted connection from Some(127.0.0.1:60313), since we already have an INFO log for that
+- In demo, consider merging 'Accepted SCTP connection from 127.0.0.1:60313' and 'NGAP TNLA 3 established' into single INFO log
+- In demo, inconsistent debug log "InitialUeMessage >"
+- Write up reliable demo instructions starting with download of free5GC
+- Add quickstart instructions and notes on current status to top readme
 - Bump deps
 - Move to consistent message logging
 - Regression test integration covering same ground as live test with free5GC